 Securing online stores is a requirement

-The Magento team is currently suggesting that shop owners to investigate and put up a web application firewall (WAF) or other anti-brute-force or bot detection systems in place to protect stores against such abuse.
+The Magento team is currently suggesting that shop owners to investigate and put up a web application firewall (WAF) or other anti-brute-force or Credit Card fraud detection and prevention or bot detection systems in place to protect stores against such abuse, fraud.
 Store owners may feel that they’re not expose to losing any money, as hackers are merely testing some payment card details, but the reality is not so.

 The Magento team cautions store owners that PayPal may suspend their accounts after repeated automated operations.
 They recommend that store owners reach out to PayPal and inquire about additional anti-fraud security measures they can roll out for their PayPal Business accounts.